-Joe Van Eeckhout is a documentary filmmaker and photographer, originally from the Pacific Northwest of the United States, currently based in between East Africa and Washington D.C.
-Recent work has taken him to the Democratic Republic of the Congo, South Sudan, Ethiopia, Sudan, and Somalia.
+Joe Van Eeckhout is a documentary filmmaker, cinematographer, and photographer.
+Originally from the Pacific Northwest of the United States, he is currently based between New York and East Africa.
+Recent work has taken him to the India, Philippines, Democratic Republic of the Congo, South Sudan, Ethiopia, Sudan, and Somalia.

-He completed HEFAT certification by Hawthorne Proactive in Belfast, Northern Ireland in 2017.
+He completed HEFAT certification by Hawthorne Proactive in Belfast, Northern Ireland in 2017, is a member of the Frontline Freelance Register and is FAA Part 107 Drone Certified.

 C L I E N T S